subasish/MannBhat01/Mannering_Bhat_Paper/notes/notes/pap2.md

 ### Important lines
 > 1. Given the potential advantages of finite mixture models in describing the heterogeneity in crash data, there is a need to conduct further research on improving their performance.
 It is useful to understand what characteristics make a particular site more prone to fall into one or the other sub-population (i.e., one sub-population consists of accident-prone sites and the other contains low-risk sites).
 > 2. Another point worth noting is that transportation safety analysts are recommended to evaluate different functional forms describing the weight parameter.
-The selection of the best functional form should be based on not only the goodness-of-fit statistics, but also the resulting classification.
+The selection of the best functional form should be based on not only the goodness-of-fit statistics, but also the resulting classification. :pushpin:

 ### Contributions
 * The GFMNB-2 models can provide more reasonable classification results, as well as better statistical fitting performance than the FMNB-2 models for both roadway segment crash data and intersection crash data